-Students are required to indicate two Reserve choices, just in case their preferred choice did not have enough student interest to form a class.
+Students are required to indicate two Reserve choices just in case any of their preferred electives don't have enough student interest to form a class.

 Students will be issued with an Elective Confirmation sheet once the lines have been determined, usually early in Term 4.